apache/geode/geode-for-redis/README.md

 gfsh> start server \
   --name=<serverName> \
   --locators=localhost[<locatorPort>] \
+  --J=-Dgemfire.geode-for-redis-enabled=true \
-  --geode-for-redis-port=<geodeForRedisPort> \
+  --J=-Dgemfire.geode-for-redis-port=<geodeForRedisPort> \
-  --geode-for-redis-bind-address=<geodeForRedisBindAddress>
+  --J=-Dgemfire.geode-for-redis-bind-address=<geodeForRedisBindAddress>
 ```

-If any of the options `geode-for-redis-bind-address`, `geode-for-redis-username`, or `geode-for-redis-port` are included, a Geode server with Geode for Redis will be started.
+If the option `geode-for-redis-enabled` is set to `true`, a Geode server with Geode for Redis will be started.

 - Replace `<serverName>` with the name of your server.